FD$^2$: A Dedicated Framework for Fine-Grained Dataset Distillation: Experiments

 \paragraph{Effectiveness of the Proposed Constraints.} To evaluate the contribution of the proposed constraints, we compare different constraint combinations with IPC$=3$.
 As shown in \cref{tab:contraints}, both constraints improve performance over the no-constraint baseline (63.4\%).
 The fine-grained characteristic constraint provides a slightly larger gain (64.8\%) than the similarity constraint (64.6\%).
 When both constraints are enabled, the highest accuracy (64.9\%) is achieved, which confirms their complementary effects.

-An additional ablation study on the relative weight $\lambda$ is provided in the Appendix.
+\paragraph{Effect of the Relative Weight $\lambda$ between the Proposed Constraints.} To determine the trade-off between the proposed constraints, we ablate the relative weight $\lambda$ under IPC$=5$.
+As shown in \cref{tab:mixing_weight}, $\lambda=0.8$ achieves higher post-evaluation Top-1 accuracy, while smaller values (0.2 and 0.4) degrade performance.
+This suggests that a larger weight for the fine-grained characteristic constraint improves distilled sample quality.
+Thus, we set $\lambda=0.8$ in subsequent experiments.